 Everything on the menu at this Echo Park mainstay is vegan or can be made vegan, and its giant, thin-crust pizzas have kept us coming back for years.
 Mohawk’s Angry Vegan (a VN editor favorite) features three different kinds of vegan cheese plus serrano chiles, Calabrian chiles, and chili oil, while the mellow white mushroom features a rich cream sauce, oven-roasted crimini and oyster mushrooms, and fried garlic chips.
-But don’t stop there, the bánh mì, buffalo chicken, and barbecue chicken pizzas will all satisfy; the Italian sausage pizza with housemade sausage and vegan pepperoni pizza is a classic; and the baked potato and PB&J-inspired pizzas are totally unique gotta-haves you can only find in LA.
+But don’t stop there, the barbecue chicken pizza, Veggie Supreme, and classi cheese pizzas will all satisfy; the Italian sausage pizza with housemade sausage and vegan pepperoni pizza is a classic; and the baked potato and PB&J-inspired pizzas are totally unique gotta-haves you can only find in LA.

 2141 Sunset Boulevard, Los Angeles, CA 90026